microtruths/microtruths/README.md

+#Intro
 Hi, welcome!

 I have a range of interests including:
 -sociology
 -philosophy
 -bioinformatics